-The case study is a requirement of Internship.
-The case study must focus on a child or youth who exhibits social-emotional challenges.
-The requirements for the Professional Practice Case Study are designed to mirror the NCSP case study requirement and is evaluated using the NCSP scoring rubric (see Appendix N).
-The Case Study must be submitted via LiveText no later than March 1 of internship year of the program.
-The case study should be no more than 10-15 pages long including charts and graphs.
-Students who pursue their internships in hospital or other non-school settings should complete their case study during their 600 hours of school-based internship.
+The case studies are a requirement of Internship.
+One case study must focus on a child or youth who exhibits social-emotional challenges and the other must focus on a child or youth with academic challenges.
+One case study can be completed during practicum.
+The requirements for the Professional Practice Case Studies are designed to mirror the NCSP case study requirement and are evaluated using the NCSP scoring rubric (see Appendix R).
+The Case Studies must be submitted via Livetext no later than March 1 of the fourth year (internship year) of the program.
+Each case study should be no more than 10-15 pages long including charts and graphs.
+Students who pursue their internships in hospital or other non-school settings should complete their case studies during their 600 hours of school-based internship.